A Tidy Data Structure and Visualisations for Multiple Variable Correlations and Other Pairwise Scores: Bullseye design

 \subsection{Design of tidy data structure}

 Conventionally, correlation measures are represented as a matrix, following the mathematical definition of a correlation matrix.
-This matrix representation does not follow tidy data principles and does not extend naturally to the situation of multiple or grouped pairwise measures.
+This matrix representation does not follow tidy data principles as described in \citep{wickhamjss}.
+Furthermore, the matrix arrangement does not extend naturally to the situation of multiple or grouped pairwise measures.
 For these reasons, some existing packages (for example \CRANpkg{corrr}, \CRANpkg{linkspotter} and \CRANpkg{correlation}) provide tidy dataframe representations.

-For our purposes, we design a \texttt{pairwise} structure that contains as columns (i) the two variables, (ii) the score name (iii) the group (iv) the score value and (v) the types of the variables.
-Starting from a correlation matrix of numeric variables in the \texttt{penguins} dataset, constructed below as \texttt{peng\_cor}, the \texttt{pairwise} function constructs the equivalent \texttt{pairwise} structure:
+Organising data according to tidy data principles means variables are columns and observations are rows.
+For example, a correlation matrix could be converted to a tidy format by having two variables for the row and column label of the matrix, and a third variable for the correlation value.